The Jordan-H\"older property and Grothendieck monoids of exact categories: Characterization of (JHP)

 The remaining assertions follow from Proposition \ref{factprop} (3) and Example \ref{freecompl}. \end{proof}

-The most classical example in which (JHP) holds is, as stated in the introduction, a \emph{length abelian category}.
-Recall that an abelian category is called \emph{length} if every object has a composition series, which implies that it is length as an exact category (see Remark \ref{lengthremark}). \begin{corollary} Let $\AA$ be a length abelian category.
-Then $\MM(\AA)$ is a free monoid with basis $\{ [S] \, | \, S \in \simp \AA \}$.
-In particular, $\KK_0(\AA)$ is a free abelian group with the same basis. \end{corollary} \begin{proof} This follows from Theorem \ref{JHchar} and the Jordan-H\"older theorem for length abelian categories (see e.g. \cite[p.92]{st}). \end{proof}
+The most classical example in which (JHP) holds is, as stated in the introduction, an \emph{abelian length category}.
+We say that an abelian category is called \emph{length} if every object has a composition series \cite{gabriel}, which implies that it is length as an exact category (see Remark \ref{lengthremark}). \begin{corollary} Let $\AA$ be an abelian length category.
+Then $\MM(\AA)$ is a free monoid with the basis $\{ [S] \, | \, S \in \simp \AA \}$.
+In particular, $\KK_0(\AA)$ is a free abelian group with the same basis. \end{corollary} \begin{proof} This follows from Theorem \ref{JHchar} and the Jordan-H\"older theorem for abelian length categories (see e.g. \cite[p.92]{st}). \end{proof}